Hoh Rainforest

 Quinault Rainforest

-Perhaps the most accessible of Olympic National Park’s four rainforests, the major landmark in the Quinault is the lake that contains beautiful old-growth forests accessible to hikers of all skill levels on both sides of its shore.
+Perhaps the most accessible of Olympic National Park’s four rainforests, the major landmark in the Quinault is the lake, which contains beautiful old-growth forests accessible to hikers of all skill levels on both sides of its shore.

 The north end of the lake is less developed and sees less foot traffic than the south, particularly after the tragic fall of the Quinault Big Cedar.
-The decommissioned trail to the cedar is still beautiful and populated with a few giant trees.
+The decommissioned trail to the cedar is still beautiful and populated with several giant trees.

 Lake Quinault North Shore